 Finding the right housing in a new city can be challenging, but that’s why the Bloomberg School offers you the helpful staff and resources at the Johns Hopkins Medical Institutions (JHMI) Office of Housing and Residential Life.

-Be sure to visit the JHMI Office of Housing and Residential Life for more information on finding affordable and safe housing in the Baltimore area.
-They can also help you find a roommate, furniture, hotels and even information on local schools.
+Be sure to contact the JHMI Office of Housing and Residential Life for more information on finding affordable and safe housing in the Baltimore area.
+They can also help you find a roommate, furniture, hotels, or even information on local schools.

-The new 929 Building is the closest housing accommodation to the East Baltimore Medical Campus where the Bloomberg School is located.
-Studio apartments and one-and two-bedroom units are available.
-All include premium amenities such as hardwood flooring, stainless steel appliances and granite countertops with access to state of the art technology, exercise facilities, the Johns Hopkins' computer system and a garden rooftop terrace.
+The 929 Building is the closest housing accommodation to the East Baltimore Medical Campus where the Bloomberg School is located.
+All units include premium amenities such as hardwood flooring, stainless steel appliances and granite countertops with access to a 24-hour fitness center, 24-hour courtesy desk, controlled access entry, high speed wi-fi, weekday morning coffee bar and a garden rooftop terrace.
+Virtual tours are available and special rates may be available for School of Public Health Students.
+To learn more about the apartment options and connect with a representative, please email email@example.com.

 - If possible, try to visit Baltimore in advance and view your housing options before you commit to a lease.